About Lara Kulpa & #LifeGlitter

 You are entitled to more sparkle and shine.

 My daughter was not quite 4 when I realized that I really wasn't leading a great example for her – in several areas.

 Our home has always been cluttered, but it was teetering on the edge of dirty.
-Some days it still is.
-For more than a day or two.
-This is something I’ve recently taken on this idea that I can absolutely provide an income for my family AND have a clean, uncluttered, cozy home.
+Some days it still is for more than a day or two.
+I've recently taken on this idea that I can absolutely provide an income for my family AND have a clean, uncluttered, cozy home.
 I'll invite you along that journey as I work to make that happen.

-I would let stress – work stress, family health issues, etc – really get me down instead of motivate me to think about how to take control – even if it was just taking control about my emotions.
-Yes, I’m the person who needs to know all the details, all the time, and I know my kid’s gonna hate me for it when she’s a teenager desperate for freedom, but I don’t care.
+I would let stress – work stress, family health issues, etc. – get me down instead of motivating me to think about taking control – even if it was just taking control of my emotions.
+Yes, I'm the person who needs to know all the details all the time, and I know my kid's gonna hate me for it when she's a teenager desperate for freedom, but I don't care.

 As an artist, I know that when I'm creating – be it with a computer or acrylics or clay – that I'm at peace.
 My brain stops focusing on all the things that I should be doing, want to be doing, or hate that I'm doing.
 And one of my favorite ways to create lately is with printables and planner pages.
 I have discovered a newfound love for planners and trackers, and taking that time each day to focus on them is super important to my sanity.